Inside: In this post, learn how to make a magical teacup fairy garden for your home with succulents, a teacup and saucer, and fairy garden miniatures.

 To Make This Craft You Will Need

-- 1 small succulent plant (I used Elephant Bush)
+- 1 teacup and saucer (I used Elephant Bush)

 Plant a small succulent in the teacup.
 I purchased my plant at Lowes.
 The Elephant Bush plant I bought was just the right size and contained all the soil I needed.
 I think it looks fantastic!